soccermetrics/soccermetrics-client-py/_sources/guide/match.txt

 Match Resources
 ===============

-The Match Resources are a collection of macro-events, micro-events, and summary statistics resources in the Connect API.
+The Match resources are a collection of macro-events, micro-events, and summary statistics resources in the Connect API.

 For more information, consult the `Match Resource`_ documentation for the API.